 Little Black Dress Initiative (LBDI) is a week-long awareness and fundraising campaign that harnesses the power of social media to illustrate the restrictions poverty places on local communities.
 Advocates wear one black dress (or outfit) for five consecutive days, in an effort to spark conversations and awareness about poverty in their community while driving online donations.
 To date, dozens of Junior Leagues have replicated the initiative in their own communities, collectively sparking countless conversations and raising hundreds of thousands of dollars in support of important community programs.

-The Junior League of Las Vegas (JLLV) is participating in LBDI for the first time in an effort to drive community awareness and fund development in this critical time of need during the COVID-19 pandemic.
-Las Vegas has been hit disproportionately hard during the pandemic with so much of our local economy relying on tourism, trade shows, and service industries.
-Our already-vulnerable community members are suffering, and this is our opportunity to provide a lifeline to those in need.
+The Junior League of Las Vegas (JLLV) is participating in LBDI for the second time in an effort to drive community awareness and fund development.
+Las Vegas was been hit disproportionately hard during the pandemic with so much of our local economy relying on tourism, trade shows, and service industries.
+Our already-vulnerable community members were suffering, and this is our opportunity to provide a lifeline to those in need.

 DO YOU WANT TO BE A LBD CHAMPION?